 Transition matrices show how ratings behave over time, including movements to other rating categories, movements to default, and rating withdrawals (see tables 5-8).
-The results presented here are consistent with other S&P Global Ratings Credit Research & Insights default studies in that there is a clear correspondence between higher ratings and lower default activity.
+The results presented here are consistent with other S&P Global Ratings default studies, demonstrating a clear correspondence between higher ratings and lower default activity.

 Rating stability is also generally higher among investment-grade ratings than speculative-grade ratings.
-For example, over a one-year time frame, an average of 95.7% of 'twAA' rated issuers maintained this rating, higher than the 59.6% of 'twBB' rated issuers that maintained that rating.
+For example, over a one-year time frame, an average of 95.8% of 'twAA' rated issuers maintained this rating, higher than 59.5% of 'twBB' rated issuers.